MerkulovDaniil/optim/docs/methods/Simplex.md

 ## Real world problems

 ### Diet problem
 Imagine, that you have to construct a diet plan from some set of products: 🍌🍰🍗🥚🐟.
 Each of the products has its own vector of nutrients.
-Thus, all the food information could be processed through the matrix $$W$$.
-Let also assume, that we have the vector of requirements for each of nutrients $$r \in \mathbb{R}^n$$.
+Thus, all the food information could be processed through the matrix $W$.
+Let also assume, that we have the vector of requirements for each of nutrients $r \in \mathbb{R}^n$.
 We need to find the cheapest configuration of the diet, which meets all the requirements:

 $$
 \begin{align*}